 Several factors will influence the settlement offered by an insurer, and whether you have an attorney to represent your interests in the case can be one of them.

-When Might a Lawsuit Be Necessary After a Personal Injury Accident?
+When Might a Lawsuit Be Necessary After a Personal Injury Accident in CA?

 In the cases where an insurance claim does not reach a successful settlement negotiation, there are still options to continue to pursue the recovery of your losses.
 After a personal injury accident, the party at fault for your injuries and any applicable insurers may be liable to you under the law.
 When parties cannot agree to compensation out of court, the next step is often to argue the case before a jury.